cdapio/cdap/docs/loom-docs/source/faq/index.rst

 #. :doc:`Does Loom support monitoring and alerting of services deployed ?<general>`
 #. :doc:`Does Loom support metering ?<general>`
 #. :doc:`I use puppet will I be able to use puppet with Loom ?<general>`
+#. :doc:`Can Loom support approval workflows or ability to pause provisioning for approval ?<general>`

 Loom Server
 ===========